 The Marcy Migdal Fund is administered by the Center for Global Studies, which is housed at the Jackson School and is also a U.S. Department of Education National Resource Center.
 Students from all three campuses are encouraged to apply for the fellowship in February, with awardees announced in June.

 Joel Migdal, professor of international studies who set up the Migdal Fund in his late wife’s name, said: “I couldn’t think of a project that my late wife, Marcy, who was an educator and social justice activist, would have found more meaningful than that of Francis’.
 It brought tears to my eyes.”

-Abugbilla continues to fundraise on GoFundMe to expand the solar panel project.
+Abugbilla continues to expand the solar panel project.
 He said he has been overwhelmed by the support he received from UW students, professors and others in the community.

 “The Marcy Migdal Fund was the tool to get me to dig the yam,” Abugbilla beamed.
 “It was the opportunity that opened more opportunities for me.”
 Tamara Leonard, Managing Director of the Center for Global Studies, added that the project exemplifies the kind of work that the fund is intended to support.

 Shortly after initiating his solar panel project, Abugbilla was invited to and participated in the Clinton Global Initiative University annual conference at the University of Chicago, an event honoring student leaders dedicated to addressing pressing challenges in the world.
 He also recently served as the keynote speaker for the 2019 Africa Now Youth Leadership Conference, an organization based in Seattle dedicated to inspiring African youth.
 In June 2019, he will attend the Global Youth Advancement Summit at Michigan State University to talk about his solar project.